JamesGJ5-Learning-To-Code/todo-list/README.md

 - DONE Give functionality to the above button
 - DONE Create a button for adding todos in the div.todo-list
 - Give functionality to the above button
-5. Add a couple of projects to the DOM
+5. DONE Add a couple of projects to the DOM
-6. Add a couple of TODOs to each project
+6. DONE Add a couple of TODOs to each project
-7. Test everything
+7. DONE Test everything
 ...
-Penultimate.
-Hiding/expansion
 Last.
 Persistence